Track & Field: Princeton girls capture Ferris Invite title

-PRINCETON – It may have been a little on the chilly side, but the return of the Ferris Family Invite at Princeton was a welcome sight Tuesday evening.
+PRINCETON – It may have been a little on the chilly side, but the return of the Princeton Ferris Family Invitational was a welcome sight Tuesday evening.

-The Princeton girls won their meet for the first time in 12 years, scoring five first-place finishes with five seconds while scoring 250 points to edge out Rock Falls (241) by nine points.
+The Princeton girls won their meet for the first time in 12 years, scoring five first-place finishes with nine seconds while scoring 250 points to edge out Rock Falls (241) by nine points.

+“What a nice victory for our team.
+It was the first time we’d won here since 2010,” PHS coach Pat Hodge said.
+“I was very proud of the girls and the efforts that they put in.
+Everyone was able to contribute to the cause.
+I’d looked at the meet a couple of times on paper and knew that it would be very close.
+So it was definitely nice to come through and end up on the right side of close, especially since we were coming off of spring break.”

 PHS junior Teegan Davis, who won three events and was named as the boys Most Outstanding Athlete, was glad to have the Ferris back after a two-year pause for COVID-19.